Fadillah272/warehouse/README.md

 | GET    | `/items/{id}`                               | Get an item by ID                           |

 ### Item Variant
+A specific sellable version of an Item — e.g. "Nike Air Max, Black, Size 42".
+This is where **price**, **stock**, and **barcode** actually live, since the same Item can have many combinations of color/size, each priced and stocked separately.

 | Method | Endpoint                              | Description                     |
 |--------|-----------------------------------------|----------------------------------|
 | POST   | `/items/{itemId}/variants`               | Create a variant for an item      |